CLASSIFICATION NO. 434

 Skill to: Safely operate and maintain acetylene, arc, heliarc and wire welding equipment; select proper welding heat and electrodes for correct penetration and strength of welded materials; weld stainless, aluminum, galvanized; hard face wearing surfaces; interpret and work from sketches, diagrams and blueprints; identify metal types; safely operate and maintain machine shop equipment, including power bender, presses, nibbler, forge, lathe, milling machine, dual grinder and reamer; select appropriate set speeds and feeds for proper metal cutting and machining; estimate time and material required for projects; establish and maintain effective working relationships with other County employees; communicate effectively, both orally and in writing.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license.
-Road operations positions require possession of valid Class B Commercial Driver's License (CDL) within 1 year of hire.
+Road operations positions require possession of a valid Class B Commercial Driver's License (CDL) with no restrictions in order to drive manual transmission and full air brake vehicles within 1 year of hire.
 Incumbents must possess and maintain an acceptable driving record throughout the course of employment.

 Must pass a pre-employment drug test (DOT Regulations for CDL).